rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/basic_usage.rst

 .. image:: ../images/basic_usage_accuracy_2.jpeg

-Now lets use a couple more functions available in the package The first one, will help us to see the evolution of our metric over the generations
+Now lets use a couple more functions available in the package.
+The first one, will help us to see the evolution of our metric over the generations

 .. code:: python3